hkc2210/FPGA-Calculator/FPGA Calculator/README.md

 This project presents a modular FPGA-based calculator designed using SystemVerilog.

-The design focuses on clean architecture, proper data handling, and scalability, following industry-style hardware design practices.
+The design focuses on clean architecture, proper data handling, and scalability.

 ---